7 Proven Ways to Recover Deleted Files from External Hard Drive

 - You can still recover deleted files in Windows Server 2016, 2019, 2022, etc.

 If you create a file backup with Backup and Restore, you can choose to restore deleted files from external hard drive.
-It will include all the files and changes if you enable its schedule backup feature.
+It will include all the files and changes if you enable its scheduled backup feature.

 Step 1.
 Navigate to Control Panel > System and Security and select Backup and Restore (Windows 7).
 Click on Restore my files to selectively recover permanently deleted files.